dotnet/arcade/Documentation/Darc.md

 2. Since the developer only wants this change to be pushed to the same branch and repo the developer creates a repo.xml containing just this branch+repo
 3. Dev executes the command `darc push -r "E:\RepoFile.xml" -t 123f1234ed123ccc123f236e12b1234a456b987`
-    a.
-Darc creates a PR in the master branch of coreclr
+    1. Darc creates a PR in the master branch of coreclr
-	b.
-Dev merges the PR
+    2. Dev merges the PR

 ## version/dependency files